-To develop a customized AM Docker image, see am image.
+To develop a customized AM Docker image, refer to am image.

-To develop a customized IDM Docker image, see idm image.
+To develop a customized IDM Docker image, refer to idm image.

 In production

 Before you deploy the platform in production, you'll need to stop using Docker images that are based on ForgeRock's evaluationonly images.
 Instead, you'll need to build your own base images and integrate your configuration profiles into them.